 They’re still at the same point at nightfall, Granny didn’t find any mention of healing potions in case of a zombie bite, and after having breakfast she spent some time with Taïga, reading aloud from her schoolbooks in the hope that she might learn in her sleep.
 Missy has slept since she came back after breakfast, and Granny is starting to feel the exhaustion catching up on her too.
 She brings her late lunch into the den and turns on the television.

-She zaps to the news channel and watches an image of a deserted street in Vulturu.
-She squints at the clock on the wall of post office, it shows almost three, so it must be a live transmission.
+‘Unusually quiet.
+Must be the local news,’ she muses.
+She squints at the clock on the wall of post office, it shows almost half past two, so it must be a live transmission.
 She blows on the hot mushroom soup, taking a careful sip.
 ‘Mmm… Maybe I should have added some salt…’

-The news anchor is featuring a serious expression, talking while arranging her notes on her desk.
-The image changes to a helicopter view of the Fascinating Facts Observatory, and a green cloud slowly sifting past.
+The news anchor is featuring a serious expression, talking while arranging his notes on his desk.
+The image changes to a helicopter view of the old city center and a massive brown cloud slowly sifting past.

 ‘What the Heck!?!’
-Granny spills hot soup all over her dress, making her howling jump up from the armchair with a howl.
-All the while dabbing at the stain she picks up the remote and turns up the sound even though she doesn’t understand what’s being said.
+Granny spills hot soup all over her dress, making her jump up from the armchair with a howl.
+All the while dabbing at the stain she picks up the remote and turns up the sound even though she doesn’t understand what is being said.
 ‘MISSYYY!’

 Missy comes running, clutching her robe with her hair on end.
 ‘OhMyGod!
 I thought you were being attacked by a zombie!’
-Hmm… That’s a good idea.
+Hmm… But that’s a splendid idea.
 Getting bitten will scare my uppity sister and take her down from her high horses…

 Granny is gesticulating with the remote, unaware of Missy’s thoughts.
 ‘What are they saying!?!’

 ‘An accident?
 There’s been an accident, but not chemical.
-At least not the kind of chemical they think,’ Granny hurries to the window and looks outside.
+At least not the kind of chemical they think.’
+Granny hurries to the window and looks outside.
 ‘What about the cloud?
 What do they say about the cloud?’

-Missy answers without thinking, ‘Witnesses have seen a green cloud… Uh-oh…’
+Missy answers without thinking, ‘Witnesses have seen a brownish cloud… Uh-oh…’

 ‘Look, Missy!
 There it is again – a sickly brown cloud!
 It looks like… No, it can’t be… Still… Could it be a Voodoo shimmer?
 Have you got anything to do with this, Missy?’

 ‘Err… I might have forgotten about it.
 I didn’t think it was important.’
 Missy shrugs.